mattcone/markdown-guide/_content/basic-syntax/links.md

 #### URLs and Email Addresses

-To quickly turn a URL or email address into a link, enclose it in angle brackets:
+To quickly turn a URL or email address into a link, enclose it in angle brackets.

 ```
 <https://www.markdownguide.org>